rasc-br/gamesdb/README.md

 npm i vue-router
 ```

-There are multiple ways to use VueRouter, this will use like VueCLI creates it: separating the router into it's own folder.
 - Create a `router` folder inside `src` with a `index.ts` file containing your router information:
 ```
 import { createRouter, createWebHistory, RouteRecordRaw } from 'vue-router';